-The first station at Bolinas was built in 1881 but was manned by a keeper only, Captain Tomas G. Johnson.
-He remained on duty until February 13, 1885 when he was replaced by Captain George L Gibson.
+The first station at Bolinas was built in 1881, but was manned by a keeper only, Captain Tomas G. Johnson.
+He remained on duty until February 13, 1885, when he was replaced by Captain George L Gibson.
 A mysterious fire occurred just two months later with loss of the station.
-Captain Johnson was suspected of arson and indicted, but was not convicted of the crime.
+Captain Johnson was suspected of arson, and indicted, but not convicted of the crime.

 The station was not rebuilt for thirty years.
-Instead, a station was built in 1888 at Point Reyes to the northwest and supplemented by an auxiliary boathouse in Drake Bay in 1912.
+Instead, a station was built in 1888 at Point Reyes to the northwest, and supplemented by an auxiliary boathouse in Drake Bay in 1912.
 Two shipwrecks, the Samoa in 1913 and, especially, the Hanalei in 1914 resulted in demand for replacement of the Bolinas Bay Station.
-The Chatham-type building and boathouse were finished in 1917.
+The Chatham-style building and boathouse were finished in 1917.

-The station complex has been threatened since approximately 2005 when it was closed due to its poor condition.
-The College of Marin still owns the station, which is known as the Bolinas Field Station, along with the boathouse and a dock.
+This station complex has been threatened since approximately 2005 when it was closed due to deterioration.
+The College of Marin still owns the station along with the boathouse and dockage.
+The station is known as the Bolinas Field Station.
 At some point the station started coming into disrepair and when repair estimates were sought, the Americans with Disabilities Act came into play as well as California’s earth quake guidelines for the renovation process.
 These factors have driven the renovation costs, as well as liability for the college, up significantly.
 Changes required under these guidelines will significantly modify the historic fabric of the existing building.

 A 2006 assessment conducted as part of the College’s Measure C facilities modernization program stated “…extensive health and structural hazards.
 Significant mold and other airborne contaminants, unsafe building structures were found during the assessments.
 Additionally, the lab is located near an earthquake fault line, next to an unstable geologic slope, and in a tsunami zone.
 As a result of the data gathered during the assessments, the College is not using the facility currently.”